margaretmf/margaretmf.github.io/poetry.md

 ## Our Country ##
-Everyone in our contry are like stars shining on the American flag The light cna't burn out.
+Everyone in our contry are like stars shining on the American flag The light can't burn out.
 The people are so innocent.
 THe water flows steadily through the channels, giving us peace and restoration.
 Forever in the night, the stars do shine.